Skip to main content

 The Office of Sport staff are available to provide advice to applicants on interpreting the Grant Program Guidelines.
 However, staff are not able to provide advice that may be perceived as providing an unfair advantage to one applicant over another.

-No. The Office Sport personnel cannot review or provide feedback on any grant applications.
-Frequent asked questions and answers are available on the grant program webpage and updated as required.
+No. The Office of Sport cannot review or provide feedback on any grant applications.
+Frequently asked questions and answers are available on the grant program webpage and updated as required.

-Your club/association treasurer should have a certificate of incorporation, or you can search for your incorporated status with:
+Your organisation/association treasurer should have a certificate of incorporation, or you can search for your incorporated status with:

 NSW Incorporated Associations Register